 Title VI of the Civil Rights Act of 1964: Ensures that no person shall, on the grounds of race, color, sex, national origin, or physical handicap, be excluded from participation in transportation programs.
-The Title VI and Limited English Proficiency Plan is available on the RVARC website: http://rvarc.org/wp-content/uploads/2016/02/RVTPO-Title-VI-and-LEP-Plan-FY15-Approved-12-10-15-Adjusted-January-28-2016.pdf
+The Title VI and Limited English Proficiency Plan is available on the RVARC website.